 (Yes, I’m a special education teacher, otherwise known as a SPED.
 Sometimes I myself can be a little slow on the uptake – but hey, nobody’s perfect.
-Watch this video clip to get glimpse into the world of a Special Ed teacher.
-BTW, Only SPED teachers are allowed to to get away with posting this type of humor!)
+Watch this video clip to get a glimpse into the world of a Special Ed teacher.
+BTW, Only SPED teachers are allowed to get away with posting this type of humor!)

 The following is a snippet of Kris Bales blog – Blogging Basics: The Etiquette of Sharing a Blog Post

 It’s important to understand copyright laws.
 A blogger’s original words and photographs are their work.
 Original text and photos cannot be reprinted on someone else’s blog without the original author’s permission.
 Copying and pasting another blogger’s work on your blog without permission is a violation of the Digital Media Copyright Act.
 It may seem like sharing, but it is stealing.

 Common thinking is that it’s a compliment to the blogger to share their post with your readers.
 It is a compliment, but the correct way to share is to link back to the original post.
 You can do so a couple of ways:

 1. Share a snippet of the of the post – a couple of sentences, but no more than a paragraph and not the first 150 characters (more on that coming up) – with a link back for your readers to read the rest of the post.

 2. Write a response to the post you enjoyed with a link back to the original post.